Taurasi re-signs in Phoenix while Clark heads to Washington

 NEW YORK (AP) — Diana Taurasi is staying in Phoenix while Alysha Clark is heading across the country to join the Washington Mystics.

-Both signed on Monday, the first official day that WNBA free agents could officially ink deals.
+Both signed multiyear contracts on Monday, the first official day that WNBA free agents could officially ink deals.
+Candace Parker also signed with the Sky, returning home to Chicago after spending her entire career in Los Angeles since she was drafted first in 2008.

-The 38-year-old Taurasi has played her entire career with the Mercury and there was no real expectation she wouldn't re-sign with the team that drafted her in 2004.
+Unlike Parker, there was no real expectation the 38-year-old Taurasi would leave the team that drafted her No. 1 in 2004.

 “As I’ve said before, as long as Diana wants to play in the WNBA, we want her in a Mercury uniform.
 She is the heart of our franchise, the first face on our Mount Rushmore, the best winner and competitor in the women’s game," Mercury general manager Jim Pitman said.
 "The trajectory of our organization changed the day we drafted her 17 years ago, and we are excited she will be here into the future.”